 No other persons have received 5% or more of the total options granted.

-- (1) After adjustment for stock dividends and stock splits. - (2) Excludes options canceled subsequent to grant. - (3) Eric A. Mendelson and Victor H. Mendelson are sons of Laurans A. Mendelson.
-(4) Options were granted to named Director prior to 1990.
+(1) After adjustment for stock dividends and stock splits.

+(2) Excludes options canceled subsequent to grant.

+(3) Eric A. Mendelson and Victor H. Mendelson are sons of Laurans A. Mendelson.